Humorist

+A humorist is an intellectual who uses humor, or wit, in writing or public speaking.
+A raconteur is one who tells anecdotes in a skillful and amusing way.

+Henri Bergson writes that a humorist's work grows from viewing the morals of society.

+The term comedian is generally applied to one who is performing to an audience for laughter.

 Distinction from a comedian

 Humor is the quality which makes experiences provoke laughter or amusement, while comedy is a performing art.
 The nineteenth-century German philosopher Arthur Schopenhauer lamented the misuse of humor (a German loanword from English) to mean any type of comedy.
 A humorist is adept at seeing the humor in a situation or aspect of life and relating it, usually through a story; the comedian generally concentrates on jokes designed to invoke instantaneous laughter.
 The humorist is primarily a writer of books, newspaper or magazine articles or columns, stage or screen plays, and may occasionally appear before an audience to deliver a lecture or narrate a written work.
 The comedian always performs for an audience, either in live performance, audio recording, radio, television, or film.

 Phil Austin, of the comedy group the Firesign Theatre, expressed his thoughts about the difference in 1993 liner notes to the Fighting Clowns album: